yongcong1/steamChecker/README.md

 ## Game Stats

-Game stats contain various information about a game on steam, game stats will only display games where there are current players.
+Game stats contain various information about a game on Steam, game stats will only display games where there are current players.

-One can access information about games not shown by game stats by going to SteamChecker.info/gamestats/(appid of the game)
+One can access information about games not shown by game stats by going to `SteamChecker.info/gamestats/(appid of the game)`